stealjs/steal/docs/pages/production.md

 With everything packaged together you can move the `dist/` folder to where it is exposed on your webserver.

+This will also pack a `steal.production.js` file that can be used to load the app in production.

 ## Create a production html file

 In a lot of Steal apps you might have separate html files for development and production.
 Your development.html might look like: